Peninsula Rail 2000 home page |

 We also want to see the alternative with the maximum potential and suitability for joint development and retail.
 PR2000 has long supported the co-location of the bus and rail terminals for these reasons.

-4. Storage yard location
+4. Storage yard location7th and Townsend

 We prefer this location because it offers lower operating costs due to the yard being double ended and somewhat closer to the downtown terminal (making the deadhead runs between yard and terminal shorter).